Lukasz13866417/SymbolicGrid/README.md

   Modify `GridCreator` to allow the child grid to be created in an area that is not entirely free, or to have a different number of columns than the parent and be placed anywhere within it.

 - **Dynamic Row Increases:**
   Add a query to increase the number of rows.
-While the time complexities remain the same, the constant factors may grow due to the new data structure requirements.
+While the time complexities remain the same, the constant factors may grow substantially due to new data structures (most likely BSTs with lazy propagation).

 ## Internal Data Structures Overview